unhammer/DivvunPublicTenders/TenderAdmin.md

 * in-house experience in the relevant programming languages — XX%
 * additional criterias in each subproject — XX%

+**Note:** Everything else being roughly equal, offers covering everything will be preferred over offers for parts of the tender, and offers covering more subprojects will be preferred over offers covering fewer subprojects.

 ## Acceptance requirements

 Before delivery of final version of each subproject: